aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/troubleshooting.md

 ## Failure in ImportASEAResourceStage

-If the LZA pipeline fails in the ImportASEAResources stage and you need to restart the pipeline from the beginning.
-You will need to remove a file from the `asea-lza-resource-mapping-<accountId>` bucket.
+If the LZA pipeline fails in the ImportASEAResources stage and you need to restart the pipeline from the beginning, you will need to remove a file from the `asea-lza-resource-mapping-<accountId>` bucket.
 The name of the file is `asearesources.json`.
 Download a copy of the file and then delete it from the S3 bucket.
 The file will be recreated when the pipeline is rerun.

 ## Failure creating new account after upgrade when using Control Tower